yaochao1986/yaochao1986.github.io/_pages/service.md

 * Committee of Multimedia, CSIG（中国图象图形学学会）
 * Committee of Intelligent Healthcare, CAAI（中国人工智能学会）
 * Committee of Youth Working, CAAI（中国人工智能学会）
+* Member IEEE

 ## Hornors

+* 1st Award for Scientific and Technological Advancement, China Gold Association (2024)
+* 2nd Award for Scientific and Technological Advancement, Chinese Institute of Electronics (2024)
+* Best Paper Nomination Award of CHCI (2024)
 * 2nd Award for Scientific and Technological Advancement, Chinese Institute of Electronics (2023)
 * National Higher Education Teaching Achievement Award (2022)
 * 2nd Award for Scientific and Technological Advancement, Chinese Institute of Electronics (2022)